 DOB permits often intersect with:

-Fire and life safety requirements
+Fire and life safety systems

-ADA compliance
+ADA compliance requirements

 Mechanical and ventilation systems